5 warning signs you are missing massive sales opportunities

 Most companies are not looking through the eyes of their customers.
 It is just too easy to see things through internal, company eyes.
 This gives your company a great opportunity to leave your competitors standing.

-You will know you have reached the right point when you empathise so well with your customers that you know what wakes them up in a cold sweat at night.
+You will have reached the right point when you know what wakes them up in a cold sweat at night.
 For a wonderful video clip that explains this click here.

 Is it just one thing or several?
 Don’t despair if initially it seems out of your control.
 Just sit with it.
 Maybe discuss it with other customer focused people in the company.
 (Do share this article if you think it will help).